 Animal by-products: sanitary aspects

-• Igiene e tecnologie degli alimenti di origine animale.
-A cura di G. Colavita (Ed.
-Le Point Veterinarie Italie 2012)
+Colavita G. (2012).
+Igiene e Tecnologie degli alimenti di origine animale.
+Le Point Veterinaire Italie.

 Assessment methods and criteria

 The achievement of the objectives of the course will be verified by a written test.
-This latter will consist of questions designed to verify D1. knowledge and theoretical and applicative understanding of the studied topics; D2. autonomy of judgment and ability to connect between the studied topics; D3. appropriateness in the use of technical-scientific language; D4. ability to learn and deepen the studied topics.
+This latter will consist of questions designed to verify the acquired level of basic knowledge and terminology, and to evaluate the critical capacity of the student in dealing with issues related to the management of food safety and controls.

 Passing the joint written test allows the final mark of the exam of the Integrated Course of Hygiene and Inspection of Food of Animal Origin (12 CFU) to be recorded.